sebcsiz/BankingApplication/README.md

 As a user, I want to be able to deposit and withdraw money from my account

 As a user, I want to be able to close/delete a bank account

+As a user, I want to be able to save my account

+As a user, I want to be able to load my account

+All JSON related code is from: https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo